 Picking the counter offer: Salary: Our cohort was split between data-driven counter offers (i.e., the average salary of an assistant professor) and ego-driven (I deserve a salary of X).
 Always ask for a little bit more than your desired salary, so there is room to come down and still hit your dream salary.
 Always negotiate salary.
 Ask for an amount outside of your comfort zone.
 Mostly it was the women in our cohort who worried they were asking too much–they were not.
 My recommendation: ask the most self-assured post-doc or new faculty you know what they requested for salary and go with that.
 If the Chair/Dean says no, they say no. Do not worry: they have invested too much time and money to throw out your offer because you (firmly and politely) requested a higher salary.
 Start-up/space/teaching: I found these easier to negotiate because they were not focused on what I wanted (to make more money) but what I needed to be successful (a certain amount of money for capital equipment, more protected time to write my R01, etc).
 If you phrase most of these negotiation points as problems that you and your Chair/Dean can solve together, it runs more smoothly.
 For example, if everyone in the department works with mice, it might make more sense to invest in tissue processing equipment than paying the Core to process and section the tissues.

 Reports from my negotiations: I negotiated several offers.
 I worked from a bullet-point list of statements for each offer.
 I negotiated with Directors, Human Resources (HR, for salary), and Chairs.
 The negotiations with HR were always the most challenging, since their job is negotiation and their salary recommendations are guided by some black box algorithms/rubrics/compensation analysts.
-In one institution, when I countered my salary and start-up, I was flatly told both were enough; my PO disagreed that the start-up was sufficient and I walked away from that offer.
-In another institution, the Chair was limited in increasing the salary by institutional averages, but I was able to increase my salary up to the limit.
+At one institution, when I countered my salary and start-up, I was flatly told both were enough; my PO disagreed that the start-up was sufficient and I walked away from that offer.
+At another institution, the Chair was limited in increasing the salary by institutional averages, but I was able to increase my salary up to the limit.
 The start-up was capped by the Dean or Director in other institutions.
-Extensions on start-date and time-to-decision were granted by all negotiators.
+Extensions on start date and time to decision were granted by all negotiators.
 One institution had a limit on capital equipment, so I negotiated vouchers for Core use instead.

 An important point: At the end of the day, if you accept the offer, you will have to work with your Chair/Dean for a long time.
 Fight for the things you need, but be ferociously polite and accept there are things that cannot be increased.
 Although there are things you can do to salvage an insufficient offer, sometimes the offer is too weak and you have to walk away.